striderr1o1/striderrweb/_posts/2025-10-4-sample-markdown.md

 ```bash
 uvicorn <filename without including .py >:app --reload
 ```
+Then you can run this url: http://127.0.0.1:8000/docs#/ (or just add docs infront of any ipaddress:port)

 ## Conclusion:
 Enjoy your voice agent.
 Make sure you keep up with new posts.
 Here's the repo: [link](https://github.com/striderr1o1/AI-City-Info-BOT)